In This Article Show

 7. Take Out The Potty Seat

-To avoid your child reverting to using their potty seat whilst learning how to use the toilet, it is best to remove the potty seat from your child’s sight.
+To avoid your child reverting to using their potty seat whilst learning how to use the toilet, removing the potty seat from your child’s sight is best.

 Frequently Asked Questions